CanqiYao/canqiyao.github.io/_pages/about.md

 Submitted Manuscripts
 ------
 1. **C. Yao**, S. Chen, and Z. Yang.
-"Vehicle Routing Problem with Flexible Time Window: A Bi-level Approach."
+"Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach."
 IEEE Internet of Things Journal, under review.